WICG/import-maps/README.md

 Inserting a `<script type="packagemap">` after initial document parsing has no effect.
 Adding a second `<script type="packagemap">` has no effect.
 If the package map's JSON is not well-formed according to some relatively-strict validation criteria (see spec sketch below), it is ignored.
 Probably all of these cases should show up in dev tools, or even fire an `error` event at the `Window`.

 Package maps are meant to be an application-level thing, like service workers.
 They are not meant to be composed, but instead produced by a human or tool with a holistic view of your web application.
 For example, it would not make sense for a library to include a package name map; libraries can simply reference packages by name, and let the application decide what URLs those packages map to.

+_Some have expressed a desire for multiple package maps, e.g. specified as an attribute on `<script type="module">` elements.
+The idea being that these separate top-level scripts should each have their own separate bare import specifier resolution rules.
+This is quite tricky to implement, because in actuality these scripts are not separate; they take part in the same module map.
+See [related discussion about `import.meta.scriptElement`](https://github.com/whatwg/html/issues/1013#issuecomment-329344476); it is essentially the same problem._

 _What do we do in workers?
 Probably `new Worker(someURL, { type: "module", packageMap: ... })`?
 Or should you set it from inside the worker?
 Should dedicated workers use their controlling document's map, either by default or always?_